 For more information on particular aspects of our SEND offer, please click on the links below:

 What should I do if I think my child may have special educational needs?

 What specialist services and expertise are available or accessed by the school?

 To read about our Inclusion policy, SLCN Local Offer, 6th Form Local Offer and HACH SEN Local Offer, please click on the document links below.

-It is also worth noting that from 1st September 2014, there are some changes to SEN legislation, following the Children’s and Families Act 2014.
+It is also worth noting that there are some changes to SEN legislation, following the Children’s and Families Act 2014.
 A summary of key changes are below, but please visit the link at the bottom of the page for further information.

 The SEN Code of Practice key changes

 The Code of Practice (2014) covers the 0-25 age range and includes guidance relating to disabled children and young people as well as those with SEN